LillithChute/ReverseClue/res/helpmenu/HelpMenu.md

 So, you are wondering what these little bad boy menu items are for and how they can help me kill my least favorite target?
 Well, here we go..

-1. **New Game With Another World** - This lets you select from wherever you are storing your world building files, any world to play than the one you are playing.
+1. **New Game With Another World** - This lets you select a world from wherever you are storing your world building files.
+Any world you want to play other than the one you are playing.
 You *could* also pick the one that you just played, but that would be a little weird, don't you think?
 2. **New Game With Same World** - THis just restarts the game using the same world map you just played.
 You get to kill that enemy of yours all over again!
 Huzzah!
 3. **Exit** - Duh.